AshtonStewart/cp1404practicals/prac_10/REFLECTION.md

 Additionally, the marking seems a bit disproportionate in regards to a single error being worth 25%, just the same as core functionality of components missing.
 There have also been times where a mistake in one file has resulted in an extremely low mark across the entire practical which seems excessively harsh.
+I believe redesigning how marks are distributed would significantly improve the practicals, especially given how they're worth so much of the final grade.

 ### What did you do really well for practicals in this subject?